Current Access Update

 Expanding our workforce:

 Despite the current workforce challenges, we are doing our best to expand our capacity wherever we can.
-We are proud to be a teaching practice and feel that it is a testament to our values and organisational culture that despite the amount of choice currently available to them, our recent trainees have been keen to stay with us, and our patients, on qualifying.
-In 2022 we were able to recruit an additional 4-session per week doctor via this route, and we are looking forward to welcoming another 5-session doctor in October 2023.
+We are proud to be a teaching practice and feel that it is a testament to our values and organisational culture that our recent trainees have been keen to stay with us, and our patients, on qualifying.
+We have recruited 4 doctors in this way over the past 3 years.
+We also now employ a number of skilled allied health professionals who are able to support our patients in a variety of ways.
+These include a Social Prescriber, two Mental Health Practitioners, a Mental Health and Wellbeing Coach, two physiotherapists and a practice pharmacist.

 Utilising technology to improve patient experience and efficiency: